 Learning Constantly is essential when you work cross-culturally, as we do.
 In fact, it’s our posture in discovery as we get to know and understand the hearts of our clients.

 And some of the best learning happens when we make mistakes—which we do.
 So when we mess up—whether it’s something lost in translation or missing the mark—it’s an opportunity to get better.

 The other ways we learn?
 From each other.
 It’s tapping the knowledge base of a fellow team member.
 It’s learning from and adapting quickly to serve our clients with what they need.
 And it’s gleaning best practices from industry experts.

 Each member of our team is a problem solver.
 So we’re going to step out and try new things (see Learn Constantly) and be okay with making mistakes.
-We’ll take the initiative to improve processes, embrace our responsibilities, and seek out new clients to serve—all in an effort to continue loving, executing, and learning.
+We’ll Initiate Solutions to improve processes, embrace our responsibilities, and seek out new clients to serve—all in an effort to continue loving, executing, and learning.